 The Board believes that management generally should speak for the Company.
 It is suggested that each director shall refer all inquiries from institutional investors, the press or customers to management.
-If comments from the Board are appropriate, they should, in most circumstances come from the Chairperson of the Board or the Chief Executive Officer.
+If comments from the Board are appropriate, they should, in most circumstances come from the Chairperson or the Chief Executive Officer.